petelyan/palindrome/README.md

 Maven build tool

-Instructions for execution in Windos:
+Instructions for execution in Windows:
 Application run in command line.
 Navigate to root directory and package the application (run - "mvn package") When complete navigate to the target directory (cd target)